usmayoung/troll_captcha/README.md

 ## Objective Complete

-# You can run server on Mac OSX by downloading and running main
+        # You can run server on Mac OSX by downloading and running troll_captcha
-        # Run/Start the server using.
-Server runs on localhost:8000/
+        # Run/Start the server using ./troll_captcha which runs on localhost:8000/
         ./troll_captcha

-        # Run the test suite from the models directory
+        # Run the test suite from the models directory (will need to have go installed on your local environment)
         go test

 ## Assumptions/Decisions made